AmbireTech/adex-protocol/README.md

 There's nothing in AdEx requiring advertisers/publishers to identify with anything other than a cryptographic identity, so one entity may use as many identities as they want to help preserve their privacy.

-Furthermore, since the marketplace is responsible for bid discovery, it's possible to implement private groups in the marketplace, so that some bids are visible only within those groups.

 ### Privacy of the end-user